modernben/forge-docs/1.0/accounts/your-account.md

 :::danger Account Data

-Deleting your account will cancel your subscription and delete all of your account's data. **Your data will not be recoverable**; however, your servers will be preserved.
+Deleting your account will cancel your subscription and delete all of your account's data. **Your data, including billing information, will not be recoverable**; however, your servers will be preserved.

 :::